avitld/SearchTLD/README.md

 If you want to self host then edit the *opensearch.xml* file according to your setup. <br/>
 Not really perfect for self hosting yet, but works.

+### Dependencies
+You will need php, php-fpm, php-xml and php-curl to run SearchTLD

 ## Instances

 If you run an instance of SearchTLD and want it placed on the list open an issue.